 Are you part of the straw wars campaign?

-8 to 12 million metric tones of plastic waste enter our oceans each year!
+8 to 12 million metric tons of plastic waste enter our oceans each year!
 This is huge!
 As we all know plastic can’t biodegrade, consequently it lasts indefinitely.
 This has resulted in scientists announcing that if we continue our greed with plastic then there will be more plastic in the ocean than fish by 2050.
 This could be sooner if the increased rate of dumping plastic waste and over fishing doesn’t slow down.

 Plastic pollution impacts our health, water, tourism, fishing and overall ecosystem with $13 billion spent annually on plastic pollution.